jconnors23/510-m1-nfl-data-storytelling/README.md

 # 2024 NFL Record vs. Point Differential

-A football team's season is commonly summarized two ways — by its win–loss record and by its point differential (total points scored minus total points allowed) — and the two can rank the same team quite differently.
+Win–loss record and point differential (total points scored minus total points allowed) are two standard measures of a football team's season, and they can rank the same team quite differently.
 This project ranks all 32 teams by each measure for the 2024 regular season and identifies the five teams whose rankings differ by at least six places.
 Kansas City, for instance, ranked 1st by record (15–2) but 11th by point differential (+59).
 The conclusion is straightforward: on its own, neither measure fully captures how good a team was.

 ## Documentation